 |Remarket to users across devices

 |Offer highly relevant ads based on cross-device usage

 To activate Google signals for your Google Analytics 4 property, you need the Editor role for the property.

-- In the PROPERTY column, click Data Settings > Data Collection, then turn on the switch for Enable Google signals data collection.
+- Turn on the switch for Enable Google signals data collection.

 When you activate Google signals, your are subject to the policy requirements for Google Analytics Advertising Features.